-Prior to joining Mayer Brown in 2012, Christine served as counsel to the Deputy Assistant Attorney General for Civil Trial Matters and practiced as a trial attorney with the Department of Justice, Tax Division.
-As a trial attorney Christine represented the government as lead counsel in approximately one hundred tax-related matters, and co-counsel in several other matters, in the US district and bankruptcy courts.
+Christine’s significant government experience brings a unique perspective to resolving tax controversies, both at and prior to trial.
+Christine previously served as counsel to the Deputy Assistant Attorney General for Civil Trial Matters and practiced as a trial attorney with the Department of Justice, Tax Division.
+As a trial attorney Christine represented the government as lead counsel in approximately one hundred tax-related matters in the US district and bankruptcy courts.
 This experience incorporated extensive motion practice, including successfully moving for judgment on the pleadings on a $450 million claim for overpayment interest.
-Christine also negotiated numerous favorable settlements and represented the government as lead counsel at depositions and trial.
-Christine received an Outstanding Attorney Award and two Special Commendations for her service with the Tax Division.
-Recently Christine was selected as a “Rising Star” in the 2015 edition of Washington, DC Super Lawyers.
+Christine also negotiated numerous settlements and represented the government as lead counsel at depositions and trial.
+Prior to her tenure with the Tax Division, Christine served as a law clerk to the Honorable Nancy B. Firestone of the US Court of Federal Claims.